Indicia-Team/indicia-docs-rest-api/get-responses/get-taxon-observations.rst

 Response
 ^^^^^^^^

-A successful request receives a list of projects in JSON format, using the :doc:`GET response template<index>` and the :doc:`taxon-observation resource format<../resources/taxon-observation>`.
+A successful request receives a list of taxon-observations in JSON format, using the :doc:`GET response template<index>` and the :doc:`taxon-observation resource format<../resources/taxon-observation>`.

 .. note::